AleoNet/snarkVM/SECURITY.md

 All software bugs should be reported by filing a Github issue.

-If you are unsure and would like to reach out to us directly, please email security \_at\_ aleo.org to elaborate on the issue.
+If you are unsure and would like to reach out to us directly, please email security@aleo.org to elaborate on the issue.